-I am an apprentice 8th grade humanities teacher at High Tech Middle Chula Vista.
-A lover of books, Jon Stewart, and sour patch kids I have come to HTMCV to learn what only experience could teach.
-I am an avid soccer player and though life and conventional wisdom has taught me otherwise, I still believe in Santa Claus, miracles, and storybook romances.
+Kai Mathews is my name and 8th grade Humanities is my game.
+I am a lover of books, Jon Stewart, and sour patch kids.
+I have come to HTMCV to learn what only experience could teach.
+I am an avid soccer player and though life and conventional wisdom have taught me otherwise, I still believe in Santa Claus, miracles, and storybook romances.
 I am an idealist, a positivist, and a lover of learning.

 - Melissa Daniels DirectorXDirector